Probing the mass relation between supermassive black holes and dark matter halos at high redshifts by gravitational wave experiments: Dynamical Friction Timescale between Black Hole and its Host Galaxy

 where $a$ is the separation of two coalescing BHs, $M_{\ast}$ is the total stellar mass of the host galaxy, $\sigma_\ast = (0.25GM_{\ast}/R_{\mathrm{eff}})^{1/2}$ is the velocity dispersion, $R_{\mathrm{eff}} = 0.1 r_{\mathrm{vir}}$, $M_{\mathrm{BH,L}}$ is the mass of the lighter BH, and $\Lambda=\ln(1+M_{\ast}/M_{\mathrm{BH,L}})$.

 Employing this timescale for the SMBH mergers, in particular, the merger timescale for lighter BHs would be longer, compared with the timescale given by Equation~\eqref{tdf}, and some binaries with small masses could not merge within cosmic time.
 Thus, the resultant GWs in the coevolution model can be relatively sensitive to the masses of SMBHs and also the power-law index $n$.
 The results with the timescale given by Equation~\eqref{new_tdf} are shown in Figure~\ref{fig:app_GW}.
 Here, we assume that $M_{\ast} = (\Omega_{\mathrm{b}}/\Omega_{m})M_\mathrm{halo}$, where $M_\mathrm{halo} = M_\mathrm{H}+M_\mathrm{L}$ is the total halo mass of the new system (see Figure~\ref{fig:DMhalo-SMBH Merger}), and $a=R_{\mathrm{eff}}$ for simplicity.
+As well as our model, we neglect the SMBH merger whose dynamical friction timescale exceeds the Hubble time at that time.

 In this figure, the left panel shows the contours of the amplitude of SGWB in $n$-$M_{\mathrm{lim}}$ plane.
-The amplitude of the SGWB is dominated by the contribution from the large mass BHs, and no matter which time scale is adopted, they always coalesce within the time scale considered, and therefore, the results are not significantly affected.
+The amplitude of the SGWB is dominated by the contribution from the large mass BHs, and no matter which timescale is adopted, they always coalesce within the timescale considered, and therefore, the results are not significantly affected.
 The right panel of Figure~\ref{fig:app_GW} shows the event rate of GW bursts for each $n$ and $M_{\mathrm{lim}}$.
 For the GW bursts, the contribution from small mass BHs dominates, and hence the change in timescale seems to have an impact, especially when $n$ is large and small mass BHs are more abundant.
-However, in fact, when $n$ is large, the expected number of GW busts was small, and therefore we find that the change in timescale does not have a large impact on the results.
+However, in fact, when $n$ is large, the expected number of GW bursts was small, and therefore, we find that the change in timescale does not have a large impact on the results.

+If taking the additional mass growth of SMBH into account, then the timescale of all SMBH mergers will become shorter.
+Therefore, naively our prediction of SGWB and the total event rate of GW bursts here is considered conservative.